juhana/hugo-by-example/_pages/input-output/Input.md

 [parse$](parsing/parse$/)).
 This way, the author can check for specific entries on a word-by-word basis.

+If any unrecognized or quoted words are stored as [parse$](parsing/parse$/), it's important to know that 'input' gives its place in the [word array](basics/word-array/) the numerical value of 0 (unlike normal game loop parsing, which gives it a value of -1).

 When called by itself, the player's input has no textual [prompt](globals/prompt/) ("&gt;").
 Because of this, `input` is often called indirectly by something like [GetInput](input-output/getinput/)